Skip to main content

 There are ways that we can help to prevent severe periodontal disease in our dogs and halt the appearance of dog breath.
 Just like with humans, it starts with brushing teeth.
 The American Veterinary Dental College recommends daily brushing when possible to help remove the soft plaque that builds up.
 Because not all of our pets are as cooperative or understanding with this activity, there are now a number of products available on the market to help.
 Dental chews are a common choice, formed with fibers that help to scrape off soft plaque while the pet chews on it.
 These are only effective if you have a dog that chews on the treat, though.
 For the Labs and other breeds that tend to swallow their food whole, other products exist, varying from sprays and flavored enzyme foam to water additives designed to reduce the bacterial growth in the mouth.

-All of these products have the potential to be effective, and when unsure, your veterinarian can help you choose the right product for your dog.
+All of these products have the potential to be effective for dog breath, and when unsure, your veterinarian can help you choose the right product for your dog.
 The Veterinary Oral Health Council, or VOHC, has made it easier for you to find appropriate products on the pet store shelf by placing their seal on products that help reduce the production of plaque.
 This seal is lacking most notably from a majority of dry kibble diets, as these are less effective than originally thought in preventing and reducing plaque build-up.

-Why Prevention Is Important
+Why Prevention is Important for Your Dog’s Breath

 As an indicator of disease, dog breath most certainly can be a telling sign.
 The great news is that, with a combination of care, we can keep dog breath at bay and keep our pets healthy too.